Mical155/Mical155-Unit-03-assignment-DigitalPortfolio/Documentation/design/stakeholders.md

 To make sure that I use my time wisely whilst making this digital portfolio, I have made a timeline which contains all the steps I will be taking, also including all the dates for when I start these steps.

 <img src="../Img/Timeline/Timeline.jpg" alt="alt text" height="100%" width="100%">

+A better view of the timeline for my portfolio is in the 'Timeline' folder in the 'Img' folder.